olvap80/InstantRTOS/README.md

 Design note: it would be irrational to embed all the possible Deep Sleep or Light Sleep strategies into the RTOS (and other RTOS'es also do not)), so it is possible to use Scheduler::HasNextTicks to make your own decision.

+## Hey, why PascalCase?
+To make InstantRTOS code not look like any other "coding style applicable for embedded", seriously:
+- There will be no name clashes with other RTOS and their types, defines and macros!
+- InstantRTOS API call insertions will be visible and distinct from other API calls...
+- All those "k" prefixes and "_S" suffixes are useless!

 # Features implemented so far
 ## General utility headers